google/mtail/README.md

 [![Coverage Status](https://coveralls.io/repos/google/mtail/badge.svg)](https://coveralls.io/r/google/mtail)

-`mtail` is a tool for extracting metrics from application logs to be exported into a timeseries database or timeseries calculator for alerting and dashboarding.
+`mtail` is a tool for extracting metrics from application logs to be exported into a time series database or time series calculator for alerting and dashboarding.

 It aims to fill a niche between applications that do not export their own